 5. Team Work - At the core of successful design teams is the ability to communicate effectively and integrate different points of view.
 Students undertaking this program are immersed in the science and art of design team work.
 Multi-disciplinary teams work together throughout the program to build effective communication skills by working with individuals with diverse backgrounds and a wide range of experts such as technical experts, professional engineers, architects, and community members.

-By offering the program in a hybrid block/linear structure—or three consecutive semesters—our customized curriculum provides students with a comprehensive and efficient learning experience that they can complete in just one year.
+Our Curriculum provides students with a comprehensive and efficient learning experience that they can complete in just one year.

 Credential Earned: Master of Engineering (MEng)